-The DSA Program Pathway is designed to take the students from an introductory understanding of basic water movement to the development of the various strokes.
-The Pathway consists of the various levels after which the students will be ready for the basics of starting in the Swim Squad.
+The DSA Program Pathway is designed to take the students from an introductory understanding of basic movement in water to the development of the various strokes.
+The Pathway consists of the various levels after which the students will be ready for the basics of starting in the Mini Swim Squad.

-The key principles followed in the Pathway progresses from Full Support in the beginning, followed by Minimal Support and then finally to Independence.
-The skills therefore at each level is progressive with facilities for revision also promoted.
+The key principles followed in the pathway progress from full support in the beginning, followed by minimal support and then finally to independence.
+The skills at each level are progressive opportunities for revision.

-RED LEVEL 1 Basic Water Movement & Safety
+RED LEVEL 1 Basic Movement in Water & Safety

-At this initial phase, importance is placed more on the student gaining confidence about being in the water.
-First few sessions will be just partial to being fully submerged and learning to do front and back floats.
-This level is the initial preparation of understanding the movement of the body in water.
-By the end of this level, the student will be able to float and move unassisted in the water using front and back kicks in the streamline mode.
+At this initial phase, importance is placed more on the student gaining confidence while being in the water.
+Sessions will focus on water familiarisation, buoyancy and mobility activities.
+This level is the initial preparation for understanding how their body moves in water.
+By the end of this level students will be able to float and move unassisted in the water using front and back kicks in a streamlined body position.

-Basic Water Movement & Safety ► fundamentals of front & back movement in waterRED LEVEL 2 Freestyle & Backstroke
+Basic Movement in Water & Safety ► fundamentals of front & back movement in waterRED LEVEL 2 Freestyle & Backstroke

 enhancing confidence & movement ► introduction to freestyle & backstroke

 The Yellow levels mark the further development of basic swimming skills.
-Here they learn to improve the freestyle and backstroke swim through extended arm balanced position, and increase the swimming distance.
-Breathing techniques are introduced at this level to enable the students to cover the distance.An introduction of the basic skills for diving is also covered in this level.
+Here they learn to improve freestyle and backstroke.
+Breathing techniques are introduced along with additional water safety activities.

 enhancing freestyle & backstroke ► introducing breathing techniquesYELLOW LEVEL 2 Introducing Breaststroke

-At this level, students learn to perfect their hand and leg movements using specific drills while swimming.
-The initial exercises of breast stroke are also introduced and the students learn the whip, kick and glide movements.
-The diving skills are also further reinforced at this level.
+At this level, students continue to improve their freestyle, backstroke and breathing skills through more challenging drills.
+The breaststroke kick is introduced and the students learn the whip, kick and glide movements.
+Diving skills and survival skills are also further developed at this level.

 enhancing freestyle & backstroke ► introducing breast stroke ► introducing starts & turns

-The Blue levels indicate the need for practice of the skills learned and developed during the previous levels.
-Students learn to swim extended distances using both freestyle and backstroke.
-Breaststroke swim to longer distances is also practiced.
-The first control mechanics of the butterfly stroke are also introduced in this level.
+The advanced techniques of freestyle, backstroke, breaststroke and butterfly are introduced.
+Students learn to swim extended distances using both freestyle, backstroke and breaststroke.
+The basics of the butterfly stroke are also introduced in this level.

-freestyle, backstroke & breaststroke enhancement ► introducing butterfly ► introducing stroke rulesBLUE LEVEL 2 Preparation for Squad works
+freestyle, backstroke & breaststroke enhancement ► introducing butterfly ► introducing stroke rulesBLUE LEVEL 2 Preparation for Mini Squad

 At this level, students start to prepare for competitive swimming levels.
-The techniques are perfected to increase efficiency in movement.
-The students cover longer distances swims in both freestyle and backstroke.
-Breaststroke co-ordinated leg kick and arm motion also completed here.
-In addition, the controlled undulation of the butterfly stroke is also practiced here.
+The techniques continue to be refined to increase stroke efficiency.
+The students swim longer distances in both freestyle and backstroke.
+Breaststroke and butterfly techniques continue to be refined.
+Starts, turns and finishes are developed along with more challenging survival skills.

-enhancement of all strokes ► preparation for squad training
+enhancement of all strokes ► preparation for mini squad training